solarisDigitalAssets/docs/docs/API_Guide.md

 ## Callbacks

-The partner can use callbacks to get notifications regarding updates on the Resources (Transactions) on the platform.
+The partner can use callbacks to get notifications regarding updates on the Resources (Transactions & ClosureRequests) on the platform.
 Every time a new Transaction is created or an existing one is updated a Callback with a reference to the Resource will be issued.
 Then the partner can fetch the current state of the Resource using an ordinary authenticated request